 Over the past decade, Suzuki has won Canstar Blue’s New Car Award more than any other car brand, which is a testament to the customer satisfaction the Japanese car brand delivers to Kiwi consumers.

 Its current range of vehicles is led by the ever-popular Swift.
-The fourth highest-selling car in NZ last year, the Swift is an affordable and zippy runaround that is available in three models, including a hybrid and a Sport model.
+The fifth highest-selling car in NZ last year, the Swift is an affordable and zippy runaround that is available in three models, including a hybrid and a Sport model.

 Also perfect for the city is the super-compact Ignis SUV and the cool Jimny compact 4×4.
 Those looking for a more family friendly, spacious SUV can choose between the Vitara and S-Cross models.